dlptrlala/Mobile-Price-Classification/README.md

 # Mobile-Price-Classification

-### This repository contains a project for classifying mobile phone prices based on various features using machine learning techniques.
-The dataset includes attributes such as battery life, camera quality, RAM, processor speed, and other mobile specifications to predict the price range of the mobile phones.
+### This repository contains a machine learning model to classify mobile phones into different price categories based on their features.
+The dataset used for this project is the [Mobile Price Classification Dataset](https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification) from kaggle, which includes various attributes of mobile phones such as battery power, RAM, camera specs, and more, along with the corresponding price range.

 ## Features:
 ### Data Preprocessing: Cleaning and preparing the dataset for model training.